Why Our Technology is Better

 The problem.
 In high wind zones like Florida, Southeast Asia and coastal India, the glass sheet in a glazed flat plate solar collector must be sufficiently thick to withstand—and must be attached to the solar collector assembly with a frame and fasteners that can withstand—the dynamic air pressures generated by severe windstorms.
 Consequently, the glass cover plate is usually either 1/8 or 5/32 inches (3.2 or 4 mm) thick, with corresponding weights of about 8 and 10 kilograms per square meter.
 The use of glass makes flat plate solar collectors difficult to handle and expensive to ship.
 Also, tempered glass is not impervious to breakage.
 While tempering produces excellent flat surface impact resistance, the edge strength is poor.
 A sheet of tempered glass can shatter when lateral compressive force (for example, the force from a solar collector being dropped on its side during handling) drives the head or length of an adjacent glazing frame screw into the edge of the glass.

 The Sunplate solution.
-We believe that the rounded corners of our patent pending hollow unibody collector frame wall reduce effective wind speed and negative air pressure (wind uplift) across the solar collector cover.
+We believe that the rounded corners of our patented hollow unibody collector frame wall reduce effective wind speed and negative air pressure (wind uplift) across the solar collector cover.
 Reducing wind speed reduces convective heat loss.
 Reducing wind uplift means a thinner cover plate can be used to meet a given building code wind load requirement, and the size and strength of mounting hardware and fasteners required to attach the solar collector to a roof or other mounting location surface can be reduced.

 Pictured above: the square corner of a typical glazed flat plate collector is shown on the left.
 The rounded corner of a Sunplate prototype is shown on the right.